JuliaAstro/JuliaAstro.github.io/README.md

 > ```

 > [!TIP]
 > If just making simple markdown changes, you can shorten the build time between edits by commenting out the call to `MultiDocumenter.make` in `./docs/make.jl`.
-This disables the MultiDocumenter.jl repo-cloning and top navbar build process and can be done without needing to restart your `LiveServer` session.
+This disables the MultiDocumenter.jl repo-cloning and top navbar build process, and can be done without needing to restart your `LiveServer` session.

 See our [Contributing page](https://juliaastro.org/home/#Contributing) for more.